liuyuanmeng/project-one/README.md

 * How to create the modal box.
 * How to use play and pause functions to control the audio (loop background music)
 * SetInterval method
+* Importance of planning and pseudocode

+## Challenges
+* The biggest challenge of this project was handling three Marios moving across the grid.

 ## Wins: